pdgingebeard/Callboard-Documentation/docs/signup.md

 ## Profile Picture

 To make sure the [People](people.md) section looks professional, we recommend choosing a headshot from your gallery.
-If you are in a well lit area, you may also take a picture of yourself using your camera.
+If you are in a well-lit area, you may also take a picture of yourself using your camera.
 Each of these options will complete the requirements of a Profile Picture.
+If you want to change your picture later, you can do so using your camera or from your gallery in your [Profile](profile.md).

+* Picture from Gallery: This will prompt a [permissions](permissions.md) requestion.
+Once you allow, you should be

 ## Medical Information